Skip to content

 Choose long or short

 Long profits if mark price rises above entry; short profits if it falls.
-On perpetual futures, the side paying funding flips with the funding rate: when longs are crowded, the 8-hour funding rate (paid every 8h on Binance/Bybit, every 1h on Hyperliquid) goes positive and longs pay shorts.
-Annualised funding above 30% is common in trending markets.
+On perpetual futures, the side paying funding flips with the funding rate: when longs are crowded, the funding rate (settled every 8h on Binance/Bybit majors, every 4h on some volatile pairs, hourly on Hyperliquid) goes positive and longs pay shorts.
+Annualized funding above 30% is common in trending markets.

 4